Last Updated on: 6th February 2023, 10:44 pm

 Getting There & Getting In

 Since the site is a region and not a specific building or place, there are tons of options for visiting.
+It’s one of Austria’s most famous places to ski, and the winter sports here are renowned.
 The area is known for all kinds of wonderful outside activities in all seasons.
 Head towards Salzburg, but give yourself more than 30 minutes to explore the neighboring region.
-Otherwise you’ll be full of regret, like a certain travel blogger I know.
+Otherwise, you’ll be full of regret, like a certain travel blogger I know.